List of Hollow Organs in the Human Body

 What is the primary function of hollow organs?

-The primary function of hollow organs is to facilitate fluids or other material movement and storage.
+The primary function of hollow organs is to allow movement or storage of fluid and materials.

 Leave a Comment